 - You will need to pay the filing fee again if you have to redo the process.

 - After the process from your end is done, your spouse will have to sign the documents or file a response.

 - According to the state marriage law and divorce laws, once the spouse’s response is obtained, you might be required to observe a mandatory waiting period.

 - The process of filing an uncontested divorce can be done online, too.
-You can download the forms and fill the details carefully.
-Then you can file them under the advice of a clerk or attorney.
+You can download the forms and fill in the details carefully.
+Then you can file them under the advice of a clerk or attorney or at the court’s direction.
 Once you are done filling and filing the papers, they are served to your spouse.
 Once the papers are served, then the process of divorce begins.